Water isn’t just necessary to survive, but it has also become a necessity in almost all aspects of human life.

 Here are a few things you can do to finally switch to that zero-calorie drink:

 STEP 1.
 Start your day with a glass of water.
-It jumpstarts your digestive system and may even help you achieve trouble-free bowel movement.
+It jumpstarts your digestive system and may even help you achieve a trouble-free bowel movement.

 STEP 2.
 Drink water before meals.
 If you want to lose weight, one thing you can do is pre-fill your stomach with water before eating.
 This makes you eat less during mealtime.
 This way, you get fewer calories every meal